 Students with a bachelor's degree in biology (or other areas of science) are encouraged to apply.
 Minor deficiencies in math, chemistry, or physics can usually be corrected after enrollment, but cannot be counted toward hours for a graduate degree.

 The deadline for foreign applications is December 1st.
 See the International Application Checklist for full application information.
 Completed U.S. domestic applications, including three letters of reference, one official transcript from each college or university you attended, and scores on the GRE General Test must be submitted to the Graduate Admissions Office by December 31st (postmark date), if you wish to apply for the fall semester.
 Please review the U.S. Domestic Application Checklist to insure your application is complete.
 Please plan to take the GRE General Test by November 30th.
 Please review the letter to applicants for more information about the admissions process.

 Be sure to communicate (by phone, letter, e-mail or visit) with any faculty members whom you would like to review your application.
 Students with GRE scores in the 70th percentile and above and an undergraduate GPA of 3.0 (B average) and above are encouraged to apply.
 We admit students only for the fall semester.
 For additional information concerning the graduate program, please contact our graduate coordinator, Jill Skarstad.

 Opportunity for underrepresented students

 The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students to preview the doctoral programs of EBIO and other CU Boulder Science, Technology, Engineering and Math departments.
-This year's program will take place Thursday, October 24 to Saturday, October 26, 2013, with the option to stay on until Sunday.
+This dates for this year's program will be determined in early September of 2014.